 Anyone working for Adur & Worthing Councils can become part of the staff social club, with events arranged throughout the year.

-Recent events include quiz nights, family events and trips to the theatre - all at discounted rates.
+This includes quiz nights, family events and trips to the theatre - all at discounted rates.
 When you become a member you will be contacted directly with information about all future events.